All Episodes

 I've read the transcript.

-It's a long transcript, Professor, uh, and there were very specific areas where Donald Trump believed that Georgia uh did not do proper due diligence in terms of it l election integrity.
+And there were very specific areas where Donald Trump believed that Georgia did not do proper due diligence in terms of election integrity.

 Whether you believe him or not, it doesn't matter.

-He believed it, and he was saying, uh, I have eighteen thousand votes here.
+And he was saying, I have 18,000 votes here.

-But all right, the book is called Get Trump A Threat to Civil Liberties, due process, our constitutional rule of law.
+But, all right, the book is called Get Trump, a threat to civil liberties, due process, our constitutional rule of law.

 By the way, I'm a little mad at you because I had to stay up late one night and I read the whole thing and I couldn't stop reading it.